 - Celebrating the Lord’s Supper weekly as a fellowship meal.

 - A plurality of co-equal elders leading every congregation.

 What can be concluded about God’s interest in your church adhering to New Testament patterns for church practice?
-Remember the earlier quote by Professors Fee and Stuart that what is merely narrated or described can never function in a normative way?
-In the second edition of their book they changed their statement somewhat.
-It now reads, “Unless Scripture explicitly tells us we must do something, what is only narrated or described does not function in a normative way — unless it can be demonstrated on other grounds that the author intended it to function in this way.”
-We have attempted to demonstrate on other grounds that the apostles did indeed design for churches to follow the patterns they laid down for church order.
-Doing things their way is logical, praiseworthy, was universally practiced in first century churches, brings God’s peaceful presence, and is even commanded.
-The question is not, Must we do things the way they were done in the New Testament?
-Rather, the question is: Why would we want to do things any other way?
+Remember Professors Fee and Stuart’s presumption that what is merely narrated or described can never function in a normative way?
+In a later edition of their book they qualified their position somewhat: “Unless Scripture explicitly tells us we must do something, what is only narrated or described does not function in a normative (i.e. obligatory) way—unless it can be demonstrated on other grounds that the author intended it to function in this way.”
+The purpose of this chapter is to demonstrate on other grounds that the apostles did indeed design for churches to follow the patterns they laid down for church order.
+Doing things their way is logical, praiseworthy, was universally practiced in first-century churches, brings God’s peaceful presence, and is even commanded.
+The question is not Must we do things the way they were done in the New Testament?
+Rather, the question is Why would we want to do things any other way?

 At the end of a very long life of faithful ministry, seminary professor L. Reginald Barnard cautioned that one can have a very scriptural idea of how the early church did things and yet miss the real idea of the church entirely.
 Even if our church is identical to the apostolic ideal, we would have accomplished nothing unless that church was holier by far than the church we started with.
 Heaven forbid at the end we present a form to God, instead of a holy people redeemed by the Gospel.